Fantasy football: Kelce, Hockenson top Week 7 tight end rankings

 Oct.
 22 (UPI) -- Travis Kelce, T.J.
 Hockenson, George Kittle, Darren Waller and Rob Gronkowski lead my Week 7 fantasy football tight end rankings for 2020.

-Hunter Henry, Evan Engram, Eric Ebron, Jimmy Graham and Hayden Hurst round out my Top 10 options at the position.
+Hunter Henry, Eric Ebron, Jimmy Graham, Hayden Hurst and Austin Hooper round out my Top 10 options at the position.
 Austin Hooper and Dalton Schultz are among my favorite sleepers this week.

 Monitor the status for each of your players' games this week as the coronavirus pandemic continues to impact the NFL schedule.
 Minnesota Vikings, Miami Dolphins, Baltimore Ravens and Indianapolis Colts players should be removed from all starting lineups, as those teams have Week 7 byes.